-The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Parent Company.
-Certain Plan investments are shares of various mutual funds which are owned and managed by Oppenheimer Funds, who has been designated as the investment manager.
-The Plan invests in common stock of the Parent Company and has the ability to issue loans to participants, which will be secured by the balances in the participants' accounts.
-The Cash Management Trust primarily consists of a cash account that is used to facilitate the Trustee in purchasing shares of the Parent Company's common stock.
+The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Company.
+Certain Plan investments are shares of various commingled funds which are managed by Russell Investment Group, who has been designated as the investment manager effective February 1, 2007.
+During 2006 and January 2007, Oppenheimer Funds was the investment manager for the plan.
+The Plan invests in common stock of the Company and issues loans to participants, which are secured by the balances in the participants' accounts.
 These transactions qualify as party-in-interest transactions.